troisio/jivecakeapi/DEVELOPER.md

 gradle test -Ddb=MONGO_DB_URL
 ```

-The database passed to the `db` system property will use and continually truncate a collection named `test`
+The database passed to the `db` system property will use and continually truncate a database named `test`